pytorch/pytorch/README.md

 --------------------------------------------------------------------------------

-This branch realizes some learning rate schedulers with a unified interfere.
+This branch realizes some learning rate schedulers with an unified interface.
 The source file is located in `/torch/optim/lr_scheduler.py`.

 Each scheduler should contain two methods:
  - \_\_init\_\_()